manhntm3/LLM_Spark/README.md

 ## Dataset

-The dataset used in this assignment is `WikiText`.
-It contains many Wikipedia articles. \
+The dataset used in this assignment is `Gutenberg`.
+It contains many books,articles,... \
-I downloaded it from [here](https://developer.ibm.com/exchanges/data/all/wikitext-103/)
+I downloaded it from [here](https://www.kaggle.com/datasets/mateibejan/15000-gutenberg-books/)

-File `wiki.train.tokens` contains raw text by combining text from various articles into one large file.
+Folder `Gutenberg` will contain many small text files.
+The **folder directory path** is used as the first input.\
 For simplicity, I also used a small fraction of dataset (around 30MB) to train a viable model to reduce computation cost.
 Given the small size of the dataset, when tokenize and compute sliding window embedding, the generated dataset could be five times larger than the original size(~200MB).

 ### DataProcessing
 Data is load from input and map to sliding window: [TextDataset.scala](./src/main/scala/TextDataset.scala)

 Each token is produced by `Jtokkit` the same way as the first homework, except for simplicity I only take the first element for every word.
-The wikipedia articles contain many new words and jargons so very likely the Jtokkit will produce a token with more than one integer.
+The books could contain many new words and jargons so very likely the Jtokkit will produce a token with more than one integer.
 For example:  `Hello -> [1234, 21324]` only take `1234` \
 The network then produce the probability of the next word based on the embedding and output via activation softmax layer.

 I used 10 dimension for the embedding in my experiment.
 Higher dimension could give better accuracy but also increase the computing cost.